 The American (2010) Director: Anton Corbijn

-The American is a long, slow, artfully-made spy film about an American spy hiding out in a small Italian village.
+The American is a long, slow, artfully-made spy film about an American agent hiding out in a small Italian village.
 The story is based on the 1990 Martin Booth story, called A Very Private Gentleman.
-The book is told as a first-person confession of the main character for choosing his vocation while hiding out in a small Italian hillside town.
+The book is told as a first-person confession by the main character for choosing his vocation while hiding out in a hillside town in Italy.

-George Clooney plays “Jack” a gunsmith who is hiding out with a girlfriend in a remote part of Sweden when his identity becomes compromised.
+George Clooney plays “Jack” a gunsmith who is hiding out with a girlfriend in a remote part of Sweden when his identity has become compromised.
 He quickly kills two Swedish assassins hiding out in the trees above the snowy valley where his cabin sits.
-He then unflinchingly kills his girlfriend, knowing that his identity is compromised.
+He then unflinchingly and shockingly kills his girlfriend, knowing that his identity is compromised.
 He flees to Rome and contacts his handler who sets him up in a hill-town called Castelvecchio, but he becomes suspicious and assumed a new name “Edward” and flees to the town of Castel del Monte instead.
 There, he is delivered a new job, to build a specific, custom-range sniper rifle for an assassin.
 Also, while living there he befriends a priest, and falls in love with a prostitute.
-After building the gun, Jack wants out of the business, however at the end he realizes the gun he has been building is meant for himself.
-He rigs it to backfire, killing the assassin while he attempts to run away with his lover, but he is shot by his handler (whom he then kills) and he flees to his secret rendezvous spot with his lover in the woods by a river, only to presumably die right when he arrives.
+After building the gun, Jack wants to leave the business, however at the end he realizes the gun he has been building is meant for himself.
+He rigs it to backfire, killing the assassin while he attempts to run away with his lover, but he is shot by his handler (whom he then kills).
+He then flees to a secret rendezvous spot with his lover in the woods by a river, only to presumably die right of his gunshot wound when he arrives.